 iv) Acceptability: Not all vendors or service providers may accept credit cards, so having cash on hand is a good idea as a backup payment method.

-That is why you bring enough cash and credit cards to cover any unexpected expenses during the conference to make the most of the opportunity and not face any unforeseen issues or inconveniences caused due to the lack of sufficient funds.
+That is why you should bring enough cash and credit cards to cover any unexpected expenses during the conference.
+This will allow you to make the most of the opportunity and not face any unforeseen issues or inconveniences caused by a lack of sufficient funds.

 13) An extra bag